 Of course, the true pièce de résistance is the beer.
 Hudson Taco isn’t even open yet, but it already has a one-of-a-kind beer with nearby Newburgh Brewing Company.
 Dubbed “AMAiZING,” the corn lager is crafted with malted corn from Hudson Valley Malt.
 The hyper-local brew will be available at the brewery, the restaurant, and Cosimo’s locations throughout the Hudson Valley.

 Amaizing beer photo by Alyssa DiBrizzi

-While construction continues on the historic property, Citera and DiBrizzi hope to begin staff training in November, with an estimated restaurant opening in January 2019.
-As for the build, renovations to the property include the installation of a bar inside and an expansive patio outside.
-The closed patio, which will be seat 60-70 people, will overlook the train tracks that bridge the space between the eatery and the Hudson River.
+After intensive construction and staff training through the end of 2018, Hudson Taco will open its doors to the public on February 11.
+As for the build, renovations to the property included the installation of a bar inside and an expansive patio outside.
+The closed patio, which seats 60-70 people, overlooks the train tracks that bridge the space between the eatery and the Hudson River.
 Throughout the edifice, which was designed by Warren and Wetmore, the same architectural firm that designed Grand Central Terminal in New York City, historic herringbone and soldier brick patterns lend an old-fashioned air to the semi-industrial space.
 Exposed ducts and 15-ft high ceilings add to the overall attractive, open floor plan.

 “We feel like we want to have a connection with the food and the customers,” Citera notes.
 To this end, the restaurant sources ingredients from New York suppliers like Hudson Valley Cattle Company and Murray’s Chicken.